alexysong/tdyno/README.md

     This example contains a waveguide under dynamic modulations.
 The modulation can be in the refractive index or in the gain/loss.

-    This example also contain several point monitors to measure wave intensities and calculate the spectrum.
+    This example also contain several point monitors and a Poynting monitor to measure wave intensities and calculate the spectrum.

     https://user-images.githubusercontent.com/55603472/130178495-1d9e19fb-0cf3-4a73-9e2b-c7f018962742.mp4